Singapore — 10 min

 Our strategy for achieving sustainable company growth

-The Remote recruitment team owns the entire recruitment process, which covers every open position at Remote.
-We take this responsibility seriously, as we are in many ways the core guardians of Remote’s values and company culture.
-Our recruiting team strives to build a genuine sense of belonging and connection across a fast-expanding, truly global remote-first team.
+Our recruiting team strives to build a genuine sense of belonging and connection across a fast-expanding, truly global, remote-first team.

-Transparency demands that every conversation not containing sensitive data be available to every person within the organization.
+Transparency demands that every conversation that doesn’t contain sensitive data be available to every person within the organization.
 Of course, Remote is vigilant about candidate privacy, limiting interview notes to secure platforms and not discussing individual hiring processes in public channels.
 However, everything else — process changes, problems and fixes, questions from employees, etc. — happens in public forums, like open Slack channels or Notion documents.

 Why the focus on documentation and transparency?
 Because without that vigilance, critical information gets lost in private DMs.
 It’s like hallway conversations at companies with offices.
 The participants may know the information, but no one else does, and that information is rarely disseminated properly.
 Insisting on documentation allows our recruiting team to scale a fair and transparent hiring process in countries all over the world.